GoogleChrome/web.dev/src/site/content/en/blog/prefers-color-scheme/index.md

 <!--
   Conditionally either load the light or the dark stylesheet.
 The matching file will be downloaded with `highest`, the non-matching file with `lowest` priority.
-If the browser doesn't support `prefers-color-scheme`, the media query is unknown and the files are downloaded with `lowest` priority (but above I already force `highest` priority for my default light experience).
+If the browser doesn’t support `prefers-color-scheme`, the media query is unknown and the files are downloaded with `lowest` priority (but above I already force `highest` priority for my default light experience).
 -->